meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 By default our test cases is running against both Meshery and Local Provider, we are utilizing playwright feature such as:

-- StorageState: In meshery [setup auth](https://github.com/meshery/meshery/blob/master/ui/tests/e2e/auth.setup.js), we have 2 storage state, which store a session for both Meshery and Local provider.
+- StorageState: In meshery [setup auth](https://github.com/meshery/meshery/blob/master/ui/tests/e2e/auth.setup.js), we have 2 storage state, which store a session for Meshery and Local provider.
-- Project: After the setup completed it will run project based test which depends on storage state for one for Local Provider and one for Meshery Provider
+- Project: After the setup completes, it will run the project-based test depending on which storage state for the Local Provider and one for the Meshery Provider
-- Test Parameterize: In Local provider we are limiting some feature, to test against missing feature, we leverage this playwright feature to check or even skipping the test is not possible to run, To do the check you need to specify `provider` directly from the test, and make sure the test is wrapped using Project fixture:
+- Test Parameterize:  In the Local provider we are limiting some features to test against.
+For the missing features, we leverage this playwright feature to check or even skip the test.
+If it is not possible to run then you need to specify the `provider` directly from the test, and make sure the test is wrapped using:

 ```javascript
 import { expect, test } from './fixtures/project';